 I do not breed for color, however both Mia and Grace carry the red gene and three of the studs we breed to are red so there will be occasional red puppies.
 I plan to breed Jen to either Cinch or Red Rover in the spring of 2020 to keep a replacement pup for when she retires.
 Jen will produce black/white and tri.
-Mia and Grace will give us red/white and some tri as well as red merle when bred to red dogs and our GCR Smoke starting mid 2020.
+Mia and Grace will give us red/white and some tri as well as red merle when bred to red dogs.
 Skye is a blue merle and she will produce black and white/ also tri and blue merle.

 What do you do with your dogs?

 Our stud dog BCW Texas is with a pro trainer on sheep and qualiﬁed for the 2019 National Sheepdog Championships in Carbondale, CO.
 He will continue to compete in 2020 in Open competition.
 Skye will be going for some training in 2020 as well, not sure if on cattle or sheep just yet.
 Jen has had stock dog training on cattle and sheep, she now works cattle on our ranch.
 Grace is currently in stock dog training on sheep and cattle and will join Jen to work cattle on our ranch in 2020.
 The younger dogs will be attending puppy clinics in herding as they continue to mature and again, will be helping with the cattle on the ranch and possibly some sheep that may join us next year.

 We breed for genetic and physical soundness and quality, athleticism, solid and calm dispositions and of course herding as that is the foundation of the breed.
 We have pups in service with PTSD and other mental health issues, search and rescue, herding of course, also doing very well with national level trainers in agility and various dog sports.
 We also are blessed with wonderful companion homes with active owners who are committed to the mental and physical development essential to a happy Border Collie.